haquema/makers-javascript-fndamentals/practicals/callbacks/README.md

 ## Exercise 3 - returning a value

+***Troubleshooting**: If the cats API used in the exercise below is not working or responding, you can use this Github API endpoint to get the list of repos from the Makers organisation: https://api.github.com/orgs/makersacademy/repos*

 To complete the following exercise, you'll have to:
  * Use the `got` NPM package